sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 You may be able to guess what ``abs`` and ``pow`` do, if you can decipher the abbreviations. ``Math.abs`` takes a single argument, either a ``double`` or an ``int`` and returns a value of the same type which is the absolute value of the argument.
-The absolute value of a number is its positive value without its sign or its distance from 0.
+The absolute value of a number is its positive value without its sign.
+You can also think of it as the  distance the number is from 0.
 So:

 .. code-block:: java